A report compiled by CATS shows that bullying is affecting the learning outcomes and emotional health of primary school students.

 Dr Mundy talks about how much time our young boys are spending on video games, and the effect on health.

-New research from CATS has found a link between different types of electronic media and mental health among young children.
+New CATS research has found a link between different types of electronic media & mental health in young children. *Link unavailable*

-Dr Mundy discusses recent findings looking at the association between electronic media and emotional and behavioural problems.
+Dr Mundy discusses recent findings on the link between electronic media and emotional & behavioural problems. *Link unavailable*

 The study shows a link between time spent using TV and video games, and emotional and behavioural problems in late childhood.